ateneva/how-to-snippets/git/git-handy-snippets.md

 # to stash untracked files
 git stash -u

+# list all your stashes
+git stash list

 # restore your stashed changes to working tree and remove them from stashes
 # this only applies to the latest stash